99-year-old trucking company Yellow shuts down, putting 30,000 out of work | KRDO

 “Today’s news is unfortunate but not surprising.
 Yellow has historically proven that it could not manage itself despite billions of dollars in worker concessions and hundreds of millions in bailout funding from the federal government.
 This is a sad day for workers and the American freight industry,” said Teamsters President Sean O’Brien in a statement.

-Company officials did nor respond to numerous requests for comment Sunday and Monday.
+Company officials did not respond to numerous requests for comment Sunday and Monday.

+While the company is based in Nashville, Tennessee, it is a national company with terminals and employees spread between more than 300 terminals nationwide.
+Experts in the field said it was primarily an unaffordable amount of debt, more than the cost of the union contract, that did in Yellow.

+“The Teamsters had made a series of painful concessions that brought them close to wage parity with nonunion carriers,” said Tom Nightingale, CEO of AFS Logistics, a third-party logistics firm that places about $11 billion worth of freight annually with different trucking companies on behalf of shippers.
+He said the company began taking on significant amount of debt 20 years ago in order to acquire other trucking companies.

 There were reports last week that a bankruptcy filing would come by July 31, although the company said last week only that it continued to be in talks with the Teamsters and that it was considering all of its options.
 The Teamsters said Monday the company is filing for bankruptcy.